 - Application Information

-Please submit a resumé, cover letter and brief writing sample.
-Indicate interest in specific issues/divisions if applicable.
+Please submit a resumé, cover letter, unofficial transcript, and brief writing sample.
+Applicants must indicate in the cover letter whether they are a U.S. citizen, and should communicate interest in specific issues/divisions if applicable.
 Specific placements within WTB will be based on the participant’s interests and experience and the needs of the bureau.

 - Additional Information